Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 How does Interlochen help with a campers’ prescription medications?

 In order to provide a safe and responsible means for supervision of student medications, Interlochen reserves the right to determine the conditions under which medications will be administered.
-To best ensure student medication safety and security, all prescription and nonprescription medications that need to be taken daily must be filled through a local third party vendor: The Prescription Shop/Whitney Pharmacy Services of Traverse City.
+To best ensure student medication safety and security, all prescription and nonprescription medications that need to be taken daily must be filled through a local third party vendor, the pharmacy at Munson Community Health Center.
 Prescriptions will be filled, packaged, labeled and delivered to campus prior to each student’s arrival and refilled as needed.
-Medications are dispensed by authorized Interlochen personnel, nurses or health services assistants, who have been trained to administer medication.
-There is a fee of $5 per week for students taking medications.
+Medications are dispensed by Interlochen nursing staff according to the instructions listed on the medication.
 Students are responsible for picking up medications from Health Services as scheduled, and for picking up any unused medications at the end of each session.

 State camp regulations prohibit students from keeping any medications in their cabin or with them (with the exception of Lactaid, EpiPens, insulin, and asthma inhalers).
 Please do not send over the counter medications to camp with your child to be taken as needed (e.g. Tylenol, Advil, etc.).
 Commonly used medications are readily available in the Health Centers if needed.